What is panic disorder?

 people receive CBT and medication in combination.

-Adapted from Anxiety Disorders: An Information Guide © 2009 Centre for Addiction and Mental Health
+Reference: American Psychiatric Association.
+(2013).
+Diagnostic and Statistical Manual of Mental Disorders (5th ed.), Washington, DC: Author.
+Adapted from Anxiety Disorders: An Information Guide © 2016 Centre for Addiction and Mental Health

 Where can I find help, treatment and support for panic disorder?